 The Science of Love and Attachment

-How understanding your brain chemicals can help you build lasting love
+How understanding your brain chemicals can help you build lasting love.

-I get so breathless, when you call my name,
+I get so breathless, when you call my name

-I've often wondered, do you feel the same?
+I've often wondered, do you feel the same

 There's a chemistry, energy, a synchronicity

-When we're all alone.
+When we're all alone

 —Corinne Bailey Rae

 According to anthropology professor Helen Fisher, there are three stages of falling in love.
 In each stage, a different set of brain chemicals run the show.
 These stages are lust, attraction, and love.
-I will discuss each one below.
+I will discuss each below.

-Lust is driven by the hormones testosterone in men and estrogen in women.
+Lust is driven primarily by the hormones testosterone in men and estrogen in women.
 Lust occurs across species and may be part of the basic drive to find a partner to spread our genes with.
 But lust is different than love.
 Injecting men with testosterone makes them desire a potential lover more, but not necessarily fall in love in any lasting way.

 In the second stage, you begin to obsess about your lover and crave his presence.
 Your heart races and you don’t feel like sleeping or eating.
 You may even get sweaty palms.
 You feel a surge of extra energy and excitement as you fantasize about the things you’ll do together.
 These feelings are created by three chemicals: norepinephrine, dopamine, and serotonin.

-Serotonin - Scientists think serotonin probably decreases at this stage, but more studies need to be done.
+- Serotonin: Scientists think serotonin probably decreases at this stage, but more studies need to be done.
 Low levels of serotonin are found in obsessive-compulsive disorder (OCD) and are thought to cause obsessive thinking.
 In one Italian study of 60 students, those who were recently in love and those with OCD both had less serotonin transporter protein in their blood than regular (not recently in love) students.

 Attachment involves wanting to make a more lasting commitment to your loved one.
 This is the point at which you may move in together, get married, and/or have children.
-After about 4 years in a relationship, dopamine decreases and attraction goes down.
+After about four years in a relationship, dopamine decreases and attraction goes down.
 If things are going well, it gets replaced by the hormones oxytocin and vasopressin, which create the desire to bond, affiliate with, and nurture your partner.
-You want to cuddle and be close and share your deepest secrets with her.
+You want to cuddle and be close and share your deepest secrets with him or her.
 You plan and dream together.

-Vasopressin - Scientists learned about the role of vasopressin in attachment by studying the prairie vole, a small creature that forms monogamous bonds like humans do.
+- Vasopressin: Scientists learned about the role of vasopressin in attachment by studying the prairie vole, a small creature that forms monogamous bonds like humans do.
 When male prairie voles were given a drug that suppresses vasopressin, they began neglecting their partners and not fighting off other male voles who wanted to mate with her.